k-w-lee/k-w-lee/README.md

 - 🔭 I’m currently working on my social media site, SocialHarimau.com
-- 🌱 I’m currently learning Deep Learning, Machine Learning, Big data storage and R
+- 🌱 I’m currently learning everything related to DataScience
 - 👯 I’m looking to collaborate on SocialHarimau.com
 - 🤔 I’m looking for help with Deep Learning and some new technologies
 - 💬 Ask me about Django, models deployment and website hosting